skandax86/sudo-me/90-day-transformation-plan.md

 # ⭐ **FINAL PROMPT (Copy-Paste Ready)**

-**"Create a complete, detailed, and structured 90-day transformation plan for me based on the following inputs:
+**“Create a complete, detailed, and structured 90-day transformation plan for me based on the following inputs:
 [PASTE EVERYTHING ABOVE — Background, Budget, Goals, Habits, Skills, Fitness Targets, Investment Plan] The plan should be broken into phases, include daily routines, weekly goals, monthly milestones, fitness + looks enhancement, financial planning, career acceleration, discipline building, and a clear rating system to measure progress.
-Make the plan practical, realistic, results-focused, and easy to use for a self-development app."**
+Make the plan practical, realistic, results-focused, and easy to use for a self-development app.”**

 ---